The 20 Best Biotinidase Deficiency Doctors in Japan

 Tokyo, JP

-Shigeo Murayama practices in Tokyo, Japan.
+Shigeo Murayama practices practicing medicine in Tokyo, Japan.
 Mr. Murayama is rated as an Experienced expert by MediFind in the treatment of Biotinidase Deficiency.
-His top areas of expertise are Neuronal Intranuclear Inclusion Disease (NIID), Corticobasal Degeneration, Dementia, Thrombectomy, and Gastrostomy.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Neuronal Intranuclear Inclusion Disease (NIID), Corticobasal Degeneration, Dementia, Thrombectomy, and Gastrostomy.

 Experienced in Biotinidase Deficiency